Skekdog/TT3-Docs/docs/API/Impulse.md

 ### CanImpulse

 Returns `true` if the object can be impusled, otherwise `false`.
-Currently, all objects which are not grounded (anchored) can be impulsed.
+Currently, all objects which are not grounded (anchored) and are descendant of `Workspace` can be impulsed.

 #### Parameters